 - Whether, before starting in business, you need permission to do so from your local authority or another body – this applies to types of work like driving a taxi, for example.

-- Setting up a bank account – it’s invariably best to keep a bank account for the business that’s separate to your personal accounts
+- Setting up a bank account – it’s invariably best to keep a bank account for the business which is separate to your personal accounts

 - Depending on the type of business, finding suitable premises from which to operate.
-If you choose to operate from home, depending on the circumstances you may need to consider whether your rental agreement permits it, any alterations that may be necessary (and planning permission required) and whether you’ll need to pay business rates to your local authority for the use of part of your home for business purposes.
+If you choose to operate from home, you may need to consider whether your rental agreement permits this.
+Home alterations may be necessary (and planning permission required).
+You may need to pay business rates to your local authority for the use of part of your home for business purposes.

 - Whether you’ll need complete VAT registration (or want to register voluntarily) and, if so, then register for VAT